 We have a lot of guests on SPI, but one thing that I’ve been hearing time and time again from you is that you want to hear from me.
 What strategies am I using?
 What’s working?
 What’s not?
 That’s why for today’s episode, I want to focus on the dos and don’ts of email marketing that I’ve learned from years of trial and error.

 In this episode, we’ll focus on what to do—and what not to do—to drastically improve your open rates and make email marketing that works.
-We’ll talk about subject lines and why you need to be spending way more time on them than you think.
-We’ll also cover why I think most of you aren’t sending enough emails, while also going over that all-important question: how much is too much?
+We’ll talk about subject lines, and why you need to be spending way more time on them than you think.
+We’ll also cover why I think most of you aren’t sending enough emails, while also going over that all-important question: How much is too much?
 For all of this, ConvertKit is a great tool that I recommend that makes everything easier.
-That’s an affiliate link, by the way, so I do receive compensation if you decide to give it a try.
-[Full Disclosure: I am a compensated advisor and affiliate for ConvertKit.]
+[Full disclosure: I am a compensated advisor and affiliate for ConvertKit.]

-- How I increased my open rates from twenty-five to sixty percent.
+- How I increased my open rates from 25 to 60 percent

 - Email Marketing Magic